objektwerks/house/README.md

 >Going forward, I can not use **nor** recommend the usage of Sttp/Tapir, due to multiple challenges with said libraries.
 >Again, this is most likely due to ignorance on my part.
 Perhaps, my perspective will change over time.
 Opinion in the
->Scala space seems to split.
-Reader beware!
+>Scala space seems to be split.
+You decide!

 Todo
 ----